 Skip to main content

 Codebolt is the same agent runtime no matter how you talk to it.
-The surface is the part you actually see and touch — and you have four to pick from depending on what you're doing.
+The client is the part you actually install and use — and you have four to pick from depending on what you're doing.

 Desktop appDaily coding work, multi-panel context, visual diffs, rich chatHeaviest install, single machine

-CLIScripting, CI, one-off commands, remote SSHLess visual, no live preview
+CLIScripting, CI, one-off commands, remote SSHCommand-driven, less visual

-TUITerminal-only environments where you still want a UIFewer panels than desktop
+TUITerminal-only environments where you still want an interactive UINarrower surface model than the desktop app

 HeadlessServers, automation, agent execution without any UINo interactive chat

-The same project, the same agents, the same memory — only the surface differs.
+The same project, the same agents, the same memory — only the client differs.

 • Agents and tools — the same allowlists, the same MCP servers, the same capabilities